minseok127/zicIO/README.md

 ## zicio_flow_ctrl.h, zicio_flow_ctrl.c

 These files are related to the logic that controls how many I/O requests are issued in parallel.
-I think this has a stronger effect on achieving the goal of preparing data just in time compared to setting the release timing of I/O (especially in highly optimized, high-performance DBMS, where I/O requests need to be issued continuously to keep up with data consumption).
+I think this has a stronger effect on preparing data in a timely manner, compared to setting the release timing of I/O (especially in highly optimized, high-performance DBMS, where I/O requests need to be issued continuously to keep up with data consumption).

 In the NVMe interrupt handler, after ensuring I/O results are recognized by libzicio, zicIO updates the exponential moving average (EMA) for the I/O latency.
 EMA is used because it requires only the most recent latency value and the current EMA, without storing previous latencies.